Photo from a dinner of salads & sangria on Newbury Street in Boston.

 - Street & Co.: some of the best mussels I’ve ever had; located in the quintessential cobblestone alleys of the Old Port

-- Clover Food Truck: I had lunch here working at BIDMC one summer; vegetarian; fresh ingredients, innovative (cinnamon lemonade or chickpea fritter) & deliciously different food
+- Clover: I had lunch here multiple times a week when working at Beth Israel one summer; vegetarian & vegan; fresh ingredients, innovative (cinnamon lemonade or chickpea fritter) & deliciously different food

 - Figs: fantastic flatbreads & salads — need I say more?

-- Flour: a bakery with new takes on classics like pop tarts & Oreos; also delicious soups, sandwiches & quiche in savory combos; check out their cookbooks to bake with less sugar
+- Flour: a bakery with new takes on classics like pop tarts & Oreos; also delicious soups, sandwiches & quiche in savory combos; check out Joanne Chang’s cookbooks to bake with less sugar

-- Stephanie’s: this is strictly a brunch recommendation because while I think the food is a wee bit overpriced, they hands down have the best build-your-own Bloody Mary in Boston
+- Stephanie’s: this is strictly a brunch recommendation because while I think the dinner menu is a wee bit overpriced, they hands down have the best build-your-own Bloody Mary in Boston

 - Sweetgreen: if you’ve ever been to any other of their locations in big cities, it feels nothing like a “chain”; you literally can’t go wrong with any salad or grain bowl

-- Tatte: a popular Boston bakery; known for their breads & pastries; love the shakshuka, avocado tartine, green/nutty salad & any quiche
+- Tatte: a popular Boston bakery; known for their breads & pastries; love the shakshuka (classic or with a seasonal twist), avocado tartine, green/nutty salad & any quiche

 - TIP: the croissants sell out daily & the lines start by 10 am on weekends especially in the summer (at least at their Beacon Hill location)

-- The Salty Pig: have yet to have a bad charcuterie board and/or pizza — knocking on wood as we speak . . .
+- The Salty Pig: have yet to have a bad charcuterie board and/or pizza here, but knocking on wood as we speak . . .

 - Toro: Spanish tapas in the South End; you literally can’t go wrong with anything you order; this was the first time I had bone marrow & you won’t regret ordering it

-- TIP: since they’re first-come, first-serve, get there early and avoid the wait!
+- TIP: since they’re first-come, first-serve, get there early & avoid the wait!

 - For more, see an early review of Boston here

-- Alden & Harlow: the cocktails & unusually incorporated veggies plates are just amazing; try the ubiquitous kale salad; the burger special is first come, first serve & sells out daily
+- Alden & Harlow: the cocktails & unusually incorporated veggies plates are just amazing; try the ubiquitous kale salad.
+Love how they use house-made pickled vegetables as a starter instead of bread

-- Bon Me: with food trucks and restaurants all throughout greater Boston, see my write-up of their East Cambridge opening here
+- Bon Me: with food trucks & restaurants all throughout greater Boston, see my write-up of their East Cambridge opening here

-- 224 Boston: a hidden gem in Dorchester, a Boston ‘burb; artfully crafted cocktails, crispy Brussels sprouts, homemade pasta, and sourdough bread to die for
+- 224 Boston: a hidden gem in Dorchester, a Boston ‘burb; artfully crafted cocktails, crispy Brussels sprouts, homemade pasta, & sourdough bread to die for

 - Corner Grille: a Holy Cross hotspot from my undergrad days; specialty thin-crust “pies” & flatbreads; also BYOB but limited tables